 #2 - Do You Need a Permit?

-Use the Shed Permit Map to discover the regulations regarding sheds in your local area
+Do you know if you need a permit?
+Use the Shed Permit Map to discover the regulations in your local area

 Bear in mind, most municipalities require you to have some form of building permit anytime you plan to add a structure to your property.